 1. Underlying health conditions

-Some people have high blood pressure because of other medical conditions, such as diabetes, kidney disease, thyroid problems, sleep apnea, or certain heart irregularities.
-This is called secondary hypertension, and it accounts for about 5% to 10% of all cases of high blood pressure.
-Treating the underlying condition can often reverse or improve high blood pressure.
+Secondary causes of high blood pressure result from other medical conditions such as diabetes, kidney disease, thyroid problems, sleep apnea, or some forms of heart irregularities.
+This accounts for approximately 5% to 10% of all high blood pressure cases.
+Treating the underlying condition can reverse or improve high blood pressure.

 2. Overweight or obesity

-Being overweight or obese can also cause high blood pressure, or make it worse if you already have it.
-This is because excess body fat can affect the hormones and chemicals that regulate blood pressure, as well as increase the workload of the heart and the resistance of the blood vessels.
-Losing weight can help lower blood pressure and reduce the risk of other complications.
+Being overweight or obese can also lead to high blood pressure, or even exacerbate the condition if one is already suffering from it.
+This is because excess body fat can interfere with hormones and chemicals that regulate blood pressure, and increase the workload of the heart, as well as the resistance of the blood vessels.
+It helps in reducing the risk of other complications through weight loss.

 3. Lack of physical activity

-Physical activity can help lower blood pressure by strengthening the heart, improving blood flow, and reducing inflammation.
-It can also help you maintain a healthy weight and prevent or manage other conditions that can cause high blood pressure, such as diabetes and high cholesterol.
+Physical activity can lower blood pressure through the strengthening of the heart, enhancing blood flow, and reducing inflammation.
+It will also help you in keeping a healthy weight and preventing or managing other conditions that may lead to high blood pressure, including diabetes and high cholesterol.
 The American Heart Association recommends at least 150 minutes of moderate-intensity aerobic exercise 75 minutes of vigorous-intensity aerobic exercise per week, or a combination of both.

 4. Salt